Company Valuation

 Ultimately, value lies in the eye of the beholder — or to be precise, in the eye of the buyer on the one hand, and of the seller on the other.
 Multiple factors determine how value is perceived.

-Here is a summary overview (click for a larger view):
+A summary overview (click for a larger view):

 A Choice of Methods